TomaszWoloszyn983/mood-design-gift-shop/README.md

 ```

 ### **Post**
-Posts can be published on the Home Page by the admin to inform guests users about the news about the Shop.
+Posts can be published in the Home Page by the admin to inform guests users about the news about the Shop.
 Posts can be also automatically sent to Newsletter users to chosen by the admin.
 The class contains fields such as posts title, publishing date, author/designer, image and content and also a list of email addresses of newsletter users.

 ```python